MartinThoma/MartinThoma.github.io/content/2020-05-10-file-encryption.md

 taxidriver sold the laptop on ebay and Bob bought it.
 He wants to see if there is valuable information on it and tries to get access.

-**Asessment**: To protect agains this, Alice should use full disk encryption (FDE).
+**Assessment**: To protect agains this, Alice should use full disk encryption (FDE).
 If Alice doesn't have FDE, encrypting a single file might help for that single file.
 But as it only protects one file, it's certainly worse than FDE.